 Eating a snack that’s free of sugar might make you think you’re doing something good for your body, but sugar-free foods can be bad for you.
 Sugar-free foods also might have small amounts of sugar in them.
 The term sugar-free means there is less than 0.5 grams of sugar per serving, according to Federal Department of Agriculture guidelines.

 “These artificial sweeteners interfere with many of the signals in our body — one of which is related to our sense of feeling full.
 In fact, in long-term studies, those that consume these artificial sweeteners end up gaining weight and belly fat,” said Lewis.

 Next: Some snack labels can fool you into eating more.

 14. Fat-free food

 Fat-free snacks aren’t all they’re cracked up to be.
 They may also contain hidden calories to make up for the lack of fat.
-Also, fat-free doesn’t necessary mean there is absolutely no fat in the snack you’re eating.
-Just like with sugar-free foods, fat free really means there is less than 0.5 grams of fat per serving, according to the FDA.
+Also, fat-free doesn’t necessarily mean there is absolutely no fat in the snack you’re eating.
+Just like with sugar-free foods, fat-free really means there are fewer than 0.5 grams of fat per serving, according to the FDA.

 Next: Beware of foods that overcompensate with sugar.

 15. Zero-calorie foods